CiscoIOx/mihini_lua_fwk/README.md

 # Option 1 - Workspace setup using git clone
 ```
 $ git clone <this project>
+# copy your main.lua file into this root level project dir
 $ docker build -t lua_app

 Note: we are using multiarch docker image with qemu-static emulation.
 Check out this link for how to setup qemu-user-static for differen OS